Rotating (DIYnamics) kitchen oceanography experiments

 On this page I’m sharing a bunch of videos that I did in my kitchen, using the DIYnamics setup for a rotating table.

-I’m recording these videos because several of my friends were planning on teaching with this exact setup right now, but can’t due to Covid etc. So I thought this might be the next best thing: I record videos, and then my friends can ask their students to watch them in preparation for a video call with me, where they can “remote control” the experiment by telling me what to do.
+I recorded these videos in May 2020 because several of my friends were planning on teaching with this exact setup, but couldn’t due to Covid lockdowns.
+So I thought this might be the next best thing: I record videos, and then my friends can ask their students to watch them in preparation for a video call with me, where they can “remote control” the experiment by telling me what to do.
 These videos as well as the video calls are meant to complement the theoretical studying going on in lectures and exercises.
 They are NOT polished, stand-alone teaching videos, they are just me rambling while I am running experiments!

 This is what it looks like then: